Shaheer-Rehan/FPL_AI_Agent/docs/database_schema/schema.md

   * ⚠️ Ignored in Git (```.gitignore```)
   * This ensures we always have a frozen copy of original API responses.
 * Database Engine
-  * Start with SQLite (lightweight, file-based, no setup cost)
+  * We start with SQLite (lightweight, file-based, no setup cost)
 * Processed Data
   * All cleaned + transformed data written into SQL tables (```players```, ```teams```, ```fixtures```, ```gameweeks```, ```lineup_likelihood```).
   * Easy to run SQL queries